deekayen/aidstoscoutmastership/manuscript/character.md

 Observation and deduction are the basis of all knowledge and can be taught directly through tracking and sign-reading (see *Scouting for Boys*, Chapter IV.), and by the reproduction of Sherlock Holmes stories in scenes.

 The general intelligence and quickwittedness of the boys can very considerably be educated by their finding the way with a map, noticing landmarks, judging heights and distances, and noticing and reporting all details of people, vehicles, cattle, etc. Signalling sharpens their wits, develops their eyesight, and encourages them to study and to concentrate their minds.
-Ambulance instruction hasl also similar educative value.
+Ambulance instruction has also similar educative value.

 Winter evenings and wet days can be usefully employed by the Scoutmaster reading the principal items of news in the day's newspaper, illustrating them by map, etc. The getting-up of plays and pageants bearing on the history of the place is also an excellent means of getting the boys to study, and to express themselves without self-consciousness.